Lolhomme/laulom.github.io/README.md

 ## Project Structure

-- **index.md**: The main content of your CV written in Markdown format.
+- **index.md**: The main content of the CV written in Markdown format.
 - **assets/styles.css**: CSS styles for the CV, defining its visual appearance when rendered.
 - **.github/workflows/github-pages.yml**: GitHub Actions workflow for automating deployment to GitHub Pages.
-- **README.md**: Documentation for setting up and using the Markdown CV.
+- **README.md**: Documentation for the project.
 - **LICENSE**: Licensing terms for the project.

-## Getting Started

-To get started with your Markdown CV, follow these steps:

-1. Clone the repository to your local machine.
-2. Edit the `index.md` file to customize your CV with your personal information, education, experience, and skills.
-3. Modify the `assets/styles.css` file to change the appearance of your CV as desired.
-4. Commit your changes and push them to the repository.

 ## Deploying to GitHub Pages

-Once you push your changes to the main branch, the GitHub Actions workflow will automatically deploy your CV to GitHub Pages.
-You can access your CV at `https://<your-username>.github.io/<repository-name>/`.
+Once changes are pushed to the main branch, the GitHub Actions workflow will automatically deploy the CV to GitHub Pages.
+The CV is accessible at `https://<your-username>.github.io/<repository-name>/`.

 ## License